 '''

-- config>system# time
+config>system# time

 config>system>time# dst-zone pt

 config>system>time>dst-zone# start second sunday april 02:00

 end first sunday october 02:00

 config>system>time>dst-zone# offset 0

 '''

-If the time zone configured is listed in Table 40: System-defined time zones, the starting and ending parameters and offset do not need to be configured with this command unless there is a need to override the system defaults.
-The command will return an error if the start and ending dates and times are not available either in Table 40: System-defined time zones or entered as optional parameters in this command.
+If the time zone configured is listed in Table 39: System-defined time zones, the starting and ending parameters and offset do not need to be configured with this command unless there is a need to override the system defaults.
+The command will return an error if the start and ending dates and times are not available either in Table 39: System-defined time zones or entered as optional parameters in this command.

-The following is a sample output for the configured parameters.
+Example: Sample output for the configured parameters